 Several years ago the girls and I took broomstick flying lessons in the same English courtyard that Harry Potter learned to fly.
-They were timed to fall just after the “On Location” tour of Alnwick Castle, which doubled as portions of Hogwarts.
+They were timed to fall just after the “On Location” tour of Alnwick Castle, an actual castle that was used as portions of Hogwarts during filming.

 To this day, people still ask me about the day my girls did broomstick flying.
 I just smile and think about the photos.
 And there are lots of photos.
 Here is one I haven’t shared before: